 Our average turnaround time to create a custom court attire is four weeks, although during busy periods, such as the call to the Bar ceremonies in June, it may take up to six weeks.
 However, we do our best to accommodate late orders to ensure that everyone has the proper court attire for their ceremony.
 For the best experience possible, order your attire at least six weeks in advance of your ceremony.

-Harcourts’ legal garments are custom made for each candidate being called to the Bar, in a variety of fabric types.
-You must have your measurements taken about four to six weeks before your Call ceremony.
-Our tailors are available to take your measurements at our locations in downtown Toronto or Vieux Montreal Monday through Friday from 8:30 a.m. until 4:30 p.m.
-For your convenience, we also have a network of dealers across the country who can take your measurements.
+Our tailors are available to take your measurements at our location in downtown Toronto from Monday - Friday, 8:30 a.m. - 4:30 p.m.
+For your convenience, we also have a network of tailors across the country who can take your measurements if you’re unable to visit our headquarters.
 Contact us for more information.